 - Membership of ACWW

-- Fundraising through Pennies for Friendship (eg Women Walk the World event)
+- Fundraising through Rural Women in Action (eg Women Walk the World event)

 - Financial donations to ACWW projects particularly in the South Pacific Area

 - Sales of secondhand jewellery, foreign coins and stamps.